 What the doctor does:

 Doctors first ask questions about the person's symptoms and medical history and then do a physical examination.
-What doctors find during the history and physical examination often suggests a cause and the tests that may need to be done (see Symptoms of Lung Disorders: Some Causes and Features of Hemoptysis).
+What doctors find during the history and physical examination often suggests a cause and the tests that may need to be done (see Table 2: Some Causes and Features of Hemoptysis).

 Doctors determine whether blood was actually coughed (and not vomited or dripped down the back of the throat from a nosebleed).